← Back to dashboard

 Between Yemen and Djibouti/Eritrea, connecting Gulf of Aden to Red Sea

 The southern entrance to the Red Sea remains actively disrupted by Houthi attacks since November 2023.
 Around 4.5 mb/d of oil and products normally transits this route; daily traffic through Bab-el-Mandeb and Suez Canal remains far below pre-attack levels.
-This disruption now forms part of a wider compound crisis alongside the Hormuz near-standstill β€” both geopolitically linked.
+With Hormuz also reclosed as of 18 April 2026, both primary Gulf export corridors are simultaneously disrupted.

 EU Impact

 ARA-bound cargoes from the Middle East continue to route via the Cape of Good Hope, adding 30+ days versus the Red Sea route.
-The simultaneous Hormuz disruption has compounded the effect: two of the three most important tanker corridors for EU crude and product supply are now simultaneously impaired.
-Eastern European states with fewer domestic supply alternatives and countries dependent on Middle Eastern diesel are most acutely affected.
+Eastern European states with fewer domestic supply alternatives and countries dependent on Middle Eastern diesel remain most acutely affected.
+The Hormuz reclosure has reinstated the compound crisis β€” both disruptions active simultaneously represent the most severe supply corridor constraint since the 1973 oil embargo.

 Elevated β€” Worth Monitoring